Chang Gung Memorial Hospital metro station

 Chang Gung Memorial Hospital (長庚醫院站 (Chánggēng Yīyuàn Zhàn)) is a station on the Taoyuan Airport MRT located in Guishan District, Taoyuan City, Taiwan.
-The station is served by both all-stop Commuter services and limited-stop Express services.
+The station is served by both all-stop commuter services and limited-stop express services.

 Station overview

-This elevated station has two island platforms with 4 tracks for both Commuter and Express services.
+This elevated station has two island platforms with four tracks for both commuter and express services.
 The station is 92.3 m long and 38.6 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

 Land adjacent to the station was developed as a joint development project between government and private enterprises.
-The project includes construction of a shopping district, hotel, and private residences and encompasses an area of 12,011 m2.
+The project includes construction of a shopping district, hotel, and private residences, and encompasses an area of 12,011 m2.